-- external beam radiotherapy a course of radiotherapy given over 7 weeks in daily outpatient sessions - brachytherapy- the implant of radioactive seeds into the prostate - conventional laparoscopic surgery- keyhole surgery without robotic assistance - HIFU (High Intensity Focused Ultrasound) and/or cryotherapy - treatments that are offered in select centres under trial control
+- External beam radiotherapy a course of radiotherapy given as daily outpatient sessions. - Brachytherapy- the implant of radioactive seeds into the prostate. - Conventional laparoscopic surgery- keyhole surgery without robotic assistance. - HIFU (High Intensity Focused Ultrasound) and/or cryotherapy - treatments that are offered in select centres under trial control.

-Your medical history will have been discussed at a team meeting of clinical staff from a variety of areas, to work out the best treatment options for you.
+Your medical history will have been discussed at a specialist prostate multidisciplinary team meeting, to work out the best treatment options for you.

-The Urologist or Uro-oncology Nurse Specialist will give you information to help you decide which treatment you feel would suit you best; taking in to account what the procedure involves, the usual recovery period, any side effects, complications and also the long-term outcome.
-This information will help you to make an informed decision about your treatment.
+The Urologist or your Uro-oncology Nurse Specialist will give you information to help you make an informed decision about which treatment you feel would suit you best.
+The information you are given will allow you to take in to account what the procedure involves, the usual recovery period, any side effects, complications and also the long-term outcome.

-If you need further guidance please contact one of the Urooncology Nurse Specialists.
-The contact details for the Urooncology Nurse Specialists are at the end of this leaflet.
+If you need further guidance, please contact one of the Urooncology Nurse Specialists.
+The contact details are at the end of this leaflet.